OpenLiberty/sample-acmegifts/README.md

 ## What is Acme Gifts?

+Acme Gifts is a Java microservices application that was designed to run on Open Liberty and showcase MicroProfile.
+The front-end was written using Angular 2, and the back-end uses microservices written to the MicroProfile 1.2 specification.
+The MicroProfile services used include Config 1.1, Fault Tolerance 1.0, and JWT 1.0.
+Each service, as well as the front end, was designed to run in an independent Liberty server instance.

-Acme Gifts is designed to be a social gift giving application.
-It provides a platform for users to create and join groups and exchange gifts within those groups.
+Acme Gifts provides a platform for users to create and join groups and exchange gifts within those groups.
 For example, a specific user may be a part of a co-workers group as well as a friends or family group.
 In each of these groups, occasions can be created (i.e. John's Birthday, Stacy's Retirement, etc.) to occur on a specific date.
 Users in that group can then pledge a contribution to that occasion, and when the occasion occurs, the recipient will be notified via Twitter of the total sum that their group raised for them.
 They are then informed to choose an item off of their predefined wish-list for the allotted sum.

 ## Getting Started